 Multi-pattern microphones

-While many manufacturers make microphones to a defined specification, there are plenty of recording microphones available that feature multiple patterns to allow you to experiment and face any challenge thrown your way.
-Check out these examples that cover a wide range of budgets:
+While many manufacturers design microphones to a defined specification, there are plenty of recording microphones available that feature multiple patterns to allow you to experiment and face any challenge thrown your way.

 Find out more